NorweskiDrwal/chipper/README.md

 - unit tests (you're not my real mom! )
 - write `useChipper` hook so that we can create new instances of `ChipperOperator` class without having to redo `useChip` logic per singleton.<br>
   **Note**: right now, Chipper is the global singleton that will work with `useChip` hook out of the box.
 However, creating new instances from `ChipperOperator` class requires retargetting the hook from `Chipper`.
 At this stage, you can create new singletons but there is no hook to make them reactive.
 Adding `useChipper` hook later down the road will not introduce breaking changes, or any changes to the API in general
-- I could probably strongtype the whole thing a bit better
+- I could probably strongtype the whole thing a bit better<br>
+  **Note**: I know TypeScript, but I am not a TS programmer.
+I assume there's a way to infer state types based on what we pass to Chipper using `createQueue`, so we don't have to tell the compiler the types explicitly every time we use `useChip`
 - add persistance with [storage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) and/or [react-native-async-storage](https://github.com/react-native-async-storage/async-storage)?<br>
   **Note**: react-native-async-storage is kinda heavy, soooo I don't wanna do it, but it'll work with both react and react-native.
 I will probably add some util function in the docs for folks who might want to have seamless experience with connecting global store and session/local storage
 - performance fixes?<br>